 Buildings

-The high school in this district was recently redone and expanded two years ago, and they plan for more construction.
-They also announced that they are building a new school for the 5th and 6th graders.
-Two of the nine buildings were built in the past seven years, and there have been multiple renovations since.
-Much like the Cedar Rapids district, the buildings are a couple of decades old but are in the process of updates.
+The district recently renovated its high school and they’re planning for more construction.
+They also recently opened a new intermediate school for fifth and sixth graders.
+Much like the Cedar Rapids Community School District, the buildings are a couple of decades old but are in the process of updating.

 Academics

-In this district, 64% of students are proficient in mathematics and 68% proficient in reading.
-The graduation rate is much higher than the national average, sitting at 93% of students.
-They also offer band and choir classes for all students, starting at 5th grade.
-Spanish and German are offered for languages, and out-of-classroom opportunities, such as Iowa BIG are offered as well.
-This district also used standards-based grading, which was adopted in 2017 to help bring centralized learning goals to students.
+In this district, 61% of students are proficient in mathematics, and 69% are proficient in reading.
+The graduation rate is much higher than the national average, sitting at 91% of students.
+They also offer band and choir classes for all students starting in the fifth grade.
+For languages, the district offers Spanish and German.
+There are also out-of-classroom opportunities, such as Iowa BIG, a unique, student-centered program.
+This district used standards-based grading, which they adopted in 2017 to help bring centralized learning goals to students.
 Standards-based grading is a big change from the regular grading system, so it is worth researching more before deciding on a district.

 Linn Mar School District

 Linn Mar School District, composed of 12 schools total, was founded in 1948.
-This includes seven elementary schools, two intermediate schools, two middle schools, and one high school.
-Much like the College Community district, this district has its own building for 5th and 6th graders in the intermediate school.
-However, the middle school has the 7th and 8th graders, and the high school is the traditional 9th, 10th, 11th, and 12th grades.
+It includes seven elementary schools, two intermediate schools, two middle schools, and one high school.
+Much like the College Community School District, this district has its own building for fifth and sixth graders in the intermediate school.
+The middle school houses seventh and eighth graders, and the high school has the traditional grades nine through twelve.

 Location

 This district is located in the northeastern part of Cedar Rapids near surrounding cities like Marion.
-Their boundaries also include more rural towns outside of northern Cedar Rapids and near Robins.
-Their name is due to the district being partly in Linn county and partly in the city of Marion.
-If you are looking to be closer to the northern edge of the city or are wanting a smaller district while living in Cedar Rapids, this would be the best district.
-They also have a home address search to see which schools your child would attend.
+Their boundaries also include more towns outside of northern Cedar Rapids and near Robins.
+As their name suggests, the district is partly in Linn County and partly in the city of Marion.
+If you are looking to be closer to the northern edge of the city or want a smaller district while living in Cedar Rapids, this would be the best district.
+They also have a boundaries map you can use to see which schools your child would attend.

 Buildings